ryansteinfurth/personal-monte-carlo-simulation/README.md

 ## The model

 - Annual timesteps; the portfolio rebalances to the target weights each year.
-- Spending is withdrawn at the **start** of each year, then returns are applied.
+- Spending is withdrawn at the start of each year, then returns are applied.
-- Asset returns are drawn from **correlated lognormals** calibrated to the arithmetic mean and volatility in `assets.py`, so a single year can lose value but never more than 100%.
+- Asset returns are drawn from correlated lognormals calibrated to the arithmetic mean and volatility in `assets.py`, so a single year can lose value but never more than 100%.
-- A **crisis regime** (always on) scales every asset's shock by 2x in 12% of years, drawn once per year and shared across assets.
-This fattens the tails (US stocks: excess kurtosis 0.4 -> 3.6, worst year -56% -> -71%) and makes assets crash *together* — the chance bonds are in their worst 1% given stocks are rises from 5.5% to 15.2%.
-Mean and volatility stay exactly on target; `_lognormal_parameters` bisects for the sigma that reproduces them.
+- A crisis regime (always on) scales every asset's shock by 2x in 12% of years, drawn once per year and shared across assets.
+This fattens the tails (US
+  stocks: excess kurtosis 0.4 -> 3.6, worst year -56% -> -71%) and makes assets
+  crash together.
+The chance bonds are in their worst 1% given stocks are rises from 5.5% to 15.2%.
+Mean and volatility stay exactly on target;
+  `_lognormal_parameters` bisects for the sigma that reproduces them.
-- The engine always runs in **real** terms.
+- The engine always runs in real terms.
 A sidebar toggle switches the display to future dollars, inflating every figure by 2.5% a year.
-That is a change of units only — the chance of success is identical either way, since a path runs dry in the same year whatever you print it in.
+That is a change of units only.
+The chance of success is identical either way, since a path runs dry in the same year whatever you print it in.
-- A path that hits zero stays at zero — no borrowing.
+- A path that hits zero stays at zero.
+There is no borrowing.

 "Percent chance of success" is the share of paths that still had a balance at the end of the horizon.
 The chart draws 100 individual paths behind the percentile